 Evil is more introspective and pervasive, in gnostic thought.
 Atheists need to read Mikhail Bulgakov’s novel, The Master and Margarita before they toss religious thought.
 Bulgakov knew he had the soul of a writer and felt threatened by a system that did not see souls.
 The Master writes about a bureaucrat—Pontus Pilate, who serves the system and ignores the cries of his own soul.
-Judas uses bureaucracy to kill Christ.
+Bureaucracy kills Christ.

-Master and Margarita exhibit the complementary pair theme of Gnosticism; she takes the form of a pagan witch, but she also symbolizes the Gnostic ideal of good.
+Master and Margarita form a complementary pair–a notable aspect of Gnosticism; she takes the form of a pagan witch, but she also symbolizes the Gnostic ideal of good.
 The Master is a fictional version of Bulgakov and communism imprisoned his soul.

 In Bulgakov’s Soviet Union, Satan and his demon minions serve as the good guys.
 The Devil didn’t take away Bulgakov’s soul; the Soviet system stole his soul.
 Animals will kill without regret, cats see it as fun.
 Are they evil?
 No, but Bulgakov’s Behemoth shows why cats should not be allowed to own guns.